osa1/mincaml/README.md

   One interesting thing type checker does is it replaces uses of variables with their binders.
-So for example when we parse `let x = 1 in x` the parser generates fresh unique numbers for every variable and generates something like `let x{0} = 1 in x{1}`.
+So for example when we parse `let x = 1 in x` the parser generates unique numbers for every variable and generates something like `let x{0} = 1 in x{1}`.
 Here two uses of `x` look the same but they're different to the compiler.
 Type checker, when seeing `x{1}`, looks at the scope for its binder, and replaces it with `x{0}`.
 So after type checking we get `let x{0} = 1 in x{0}`.